Option A: Direct-to-Cloud (D2C)

 Written By Tami Sutcliffe (Super Administrator)

 Direct-to-Cloud (D2C) provides you with the same full-featured, image-based backups of traditional x360Recover, but without the expense of deploying or managing a local appliance.
+Direct-to-Cloud was built to help MSPs simplify the work of managing backups.
+No required appliance and silent installation with an RMM means it can be deployed without the cost and complexity of on-site visits.

 In a hurry?
 This D2C Quick Start Guide will get you up and running right away: